Emergency and Inclement Weather Communications

 Any district-wide or partial-district closures will be decided and communicated by 6:30 a.m. via the SD43 website at

-www.sd43.bc.ca and other sources as outlined so that families can plan and make alternate arrangements.
+www.sd43.bc.ca and other sources so that families can plan and make alternate arrangements.
 In most instances, announcements will NOT be made that schools are open; only cancellations, closures or delayed school openings will be announced.